nlarios/antaeus/README.md

 Antaeus was pretty mighty but as he couldn't beat Hercules, he couldn't run away from the even mightier Pleo's payment service.
 At the first of every month he has to pay his pending invoices!

 Oh WAIT!
-Was Antaeus the one who is actually charging us?
+Is Antaeus the one who is actually charging us?
 Now I gοt it, scratch the last one!